Gary Neville: From Football Legend To Building A Business Empire | E170

 TL;DR

-• Gary Neville's family success in sport came from a driven mentality and competitive culture instilled from a young age
+• Gary Neville's family success in sport came from a culture of excellence, discipline, and relentless pursuit of improvement instilled by his father

-• Manchester United's current struggles stem from losing cultural cohesion and the standards that defined the club under Ferguson
+• Manchester United's current struggles stem from leadership instability, poor recruitment decisions, and loss of the winning mentality that defined the Ferguson era

 Key Moments